graphql/graphql-over-http/README.md

 > **Stage 1: Proposal**
 >
 > This spec is under active development.
 For more information, please see the [Roadmap](ROADMAP.md) or [how to get involved](INTERESTED_DEVELOPERS.md).
+>
+> You can find our community in the [graphql-over-http channel](https://graphql.slack.com/archives/CRTKLUZRT) on the [GraphQL Foundation slack](https://graphql-slack.herokuapp.com/).

 ---